gatk-workflows/gatk4-somatic-snvs-indels/README.md

 ```

 ### Important Note :
 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
 - For help running workflows on the Google Cloud Platform or locally please
-view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521)
+view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
+- Please post questions to the [GATK forum](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team).
+- Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for furthr documentation on our workflows and tools.

+### LICENSING :
+Copyright Broad Institute, 2018 | BSD-3

+This script is released under the WDL open source code license (BSD-3) (full license text at https://github.com/openwdl/wdl/blob/master/LICENSE).
+Note however that the programs it calls may be subject to different licenses.
+Users are responsible for checking that they are authorized to run all programs before running this script.